Other waste collections and disposal of unwanted items

 Bulky waste items

 We will not collect bins containing furniture, large electrical appliances or other large waste items.
-Residents can book a bulky waste collection.
+Residents can book a bulky waste collection (currently unavailable).
 Alternatively, you can take them to Jenkins Lane Re-use and Recycling Centre.

 You can also take paint to the Jenkins Lane Re-use and Recycling Centre to be re-used.